Which Hand Wears the Wedding Band? May 24, 2021 – Posted in: Jewelry Blog

 With the rapid expansion of Western Culture through Europe in the middle ages, the exchange of rings quickly became the “new” tradition.
 Despite this, the UK, US, and Canada waited until the early 20th century to follow suit.
 As young husbands went to the “Great” War, they started to wear rings as a reminder of the women they were leaving behind.
 This evolved into the changing of wedding bands.

-Although most religions and cultures have some form of ring-giving or exchange, it is usually only western cultures which incorporate the occasion into the wedding ceremony itself.
+Although most religions and cultures have some form of ring-giving or exchange, it is usually only western cultures that incorporate the occasion into the wedding ceremony itself.
 Many others make no distinction between the giving of an engagement ring and a wedding band.
 The giving of the ring in these cultures happens only once, often before the wedding itself.

 The Order of Rings On the Finger